 Professor O'Leary spent 2009-2010 on secondment as the Power Sharing Expert in the Standby Team of the Mediation Support Unit at the Dept of Political Affairs in the United Nations.

-Current suitable topics for interviews: UKexit or so-called "Brexit;" Kurdish questions; and see research interests above.
+Current suitable topics for interviews: The UK's departure from the EU, Northern Ireland, Ireland, Kurdish questions; and see research interests above.

 Recent (still) topical newspaper article: